 It is also why it is best to start with the valley walk along Grisedale all the way to the lonely tarn at Grisedale before turning back towards St Sunday Crag (as opposed to the arrows on the map) – clearly if it is cloudy it matters less!
 The walking is very good throughout and the near 8 mile circuit is one that I would recommend to anyone without hesitation.

-Recommend: Stick to the ridge at all times – as is suggested by Wainwright any descent from its flanks are fraught with difficulty, at best unpleasantness and at wost dangerous.
+Stick to the ridge at all times.
+As is suggested by Wainwright any descent from its flanks are fraught with difficulty, at best unpleasantness and at wost dangerous.